openplans/openblock-old/docs/packages/obadmin.rst

 ==================

 ``oblock`` is a command-line program that gets installed with obadmin.
-It provides commands to help install and manage openblock and its database(s).
+It provides commands to help install and manage OpenBlock and its database(s).
 This is purely optional, but the :doc:`demo setup script <../demo_setup>` uses it quite a bit.